nachiket-kumar/terraform-interview-notes/Readme.md

 Version numbers should be a series of numbers separated by periods (like 1.2.0), optionally with a suffix to indicate a beta release:

-~>: Allows only the rightmost version component to increment.
+- ~>: Allows only the rightmost version component to increment.
 This format is referred to as the pessimistic constraint operator.
 For example, to allow new patch releases within a specific minor release, use the full version number:

-~> 1.0.4: Allows Terraform to install 1.0.5 and 1.0.10 but not 1.1.0.
+         - ~> `1.0.4`: Allows Terraform to install `1.0.5` and `1.0.10` but not `1.1.0`.

-~> 1.1: Allows Terraform to install 1.2 and 1.10 but not 2.0.
+         - ~> `1.1`: Allows Terraform to install `1.2 `and `1.10` but not `2.0`.

 https://developer.hashicorp.com/terraform/language/modules/syntax#version

 https://developer.hashicorp.com/terraform/language/expressions/version-constraints#version-constraint-syntax

-6. The terraform state list the command is used in Terraform, an infrastructure-as-code tool, to list all the resources currently being managed by Terraform within a particular state file.
+`6`.
+The `terraform state list` the command is used in Terraform, an infrastructure-as-code tool, to list all the resources currently being managed by Terraform within a particular state file.
 This command provides a quick overview of the resources that Terraform is aware of and managing.
 It's particularly useful for understanding what infrastructure resources have been provisioned and are being tracked by Terraform for any given project or environment.

-7. The correct prefix string for setting input variables using environment variables in Terraform is TF_VAR.
+`7`.
+The correct prefix string for setting input variables using environment variables in Terraform is `TF_VAR`.
 This prefix is recognized by Terraform to assign values to variables.
 Terraform allows you to use environment variables to set values in your Terraform configuration.
 This can be useful for specifying values specific to the environment in which Terraform is running or providing values that can be easily changed without modifying the Terraform configuration.

 To use a variable in Terraform, you need to define the variable using the following syntax in your Terraform configuration: